ryancramerdesign/FieldtypeMapMarker/README.md

 `````````
 $map = $modules->get('MarkupGoogleMap');
 echo $map->render($page, 'map');
-// $page is the Page object that has the 'map' field
-// replace 'map' with the name of your FieldtypeMap field
 `````````
+In the above, $page is the Page object that has the 'map' field.
+Rreplace 'map' with the name of your FieldtypeMap field

 To render a map with multiple markers on it, specify a PageArray rather than a single $page:
 `````````